 In April of 1614, Captain John Smith sailed near Ipswich and recorded, “Here are many rising hills, and on their tops and descents are many corne fields and delightful groves."
 News of this pleasant land spread abroad and its rich history and legends have fascinated us for 400 years.

-Many of the roads in Ipswich follow ancient paths of the Native Americans who called this place "Agawam."
-The English settlers built their homes in a half mile radius of the Meeting House.
+The first roads in Ipswich followed ancient paths of the Native Americans who called this place "Agawam."
+The English settlers built their homes in a half-mile radius of the Meeting House.
 In the year 1639, the General Court instructed that "all highways shall be laid out beforeth the next General Court.
-Every town shall choose two or … Continue reading Streets, roads and places
+Every town shall choose two or three men who … Continue reading Ipswich Streets, Roads and Neighborhoods

 The Old North Burying Ground in Ipswich, Massachusetts was established in 1634 upon the founding of the town of the town, and is one of the oldest cemeteries in North America.
 The Old North Burying Ground is located at the intersection of High Street and Rt 133/1A.
 View at Google maps.
 Index by map location Alphabetical index of graves … Continue reading Old North Burying Ground